WilliamJohnsonJr/audition/README.md

 # Audition: A Movie Casting App for Casting Agencies
 Capstone project for the Udacity Full Stack Web Developer Nanodegree

+This app allows a user (depending on their RBAC permissions) to:
+- Create, Edit, Delete Actors
+- Create, Edit Delete Movies
+- Search for Actors
+- Search for Movies
+- Cast Actors to Movies
+- Remove Cast Assignments

 Live project at: https://wj-udacity-fs-capstone.com/

 Authentication instructions can be found in my submission notes (not here - would not be secure)